 It’s hard work making a simple icon.

 Imagine you’re a factory worker in Cincinnati way back in 1880.
 It’s mid-summer, there’s no air conditioning, and the temperature inside the plant is well over 100 degrees.
-You’re dressed in a heavy leather apron.
-You’re handed a 45-pound pail of boiling hot white liquid.
-Walking backwards, you have to carefully fill a set of metal molds exactly 1/3 of the way to the top.
-Next, you go back to where you started, and grab a second 45-pound pail of hot liquid, this time colored orange.
-Again walking backwards, you fill the same molds to the 2/3 mark.
+You’re dressed in a heavy leather apron, and carrying a 45-pound pail of boiling hot white liquid.
+Starting at the head of an assembly line, walking backwards, you have to carefully fill a set of metal molds exactly 1/3 full.
+Next, you grab a second 45-pound pail of hot liquid, this time colored orange, and walking backwards, you fill the same molds to the 2/3 mark.
 And then, to complete the process, you go back to the start, get a third 45-pound pail of yellow liquid, and, walking backward, fill the molds right up to the top.
-The full molds are taken away, you’re given a fresh empty set, and you repeat the process.
+The full molds are then taken away, you’re given a fresh empty set, and you repeat the process.
 About 50 times a day, 10 hours a day, 6 days a week.

 Thus was born candy corn.
 It was first made by the Goelitz Company of Cincinnati in the 1830’s.
-The company barely survived an economic panic in 1893, moved to North Chicago in 1912, and was so successful there that it couldn’t keep up with demand.
+The company was successful for almost a century, and moved to a larger facility in Chicago in 1912 to keep up with demand.
 Then came the Great Depression, and candy corn prices dropped from 16 cents a pound to just over 8 cents.
-The market rebounded after World War 2, but in 1975 a spike in sugar prices forced the company to close the Chicago plant and relocate to California .
-Soon after, the company became enormously successful making Jelly Bellies, especially once Ronald Reagan took office.
+Somehow the company survived.
+The market rebounded after World War 2, but in 1975 a spike in sugar prices forced the company to close the Chicago plant and relocate to California.
+Soon after, the company invented Jelly Bellies, which exploded in popularity when Ronald Reagan became president.